christophevg/tinymoose/README.md

 ## Rationale

-The reason for this unholy matrimony originates from another experiment, where I want to compare the optimisations of TinyOS to those of the Functional Code Fusion, developed in [foo-lang](https://github.com/christophevg/foo-lang).
-To do this comparison, I want comparable versions of the software running on the same hardware.
-The initial comparison was agains hand-written code, now I want to compare to NesC/TinyOS, so I need to layer TinyOS on top of Moose, creating TinyMoose ;-)
+The reason for this unholy matrimony originates from another experiment, where I want to compare the optimizations of TinyOS to those of the Functional Code Fusion paradigm, developed for [foo-lang](https://github.com/christophevg/foo-lang).
+To do this, I want comparable versions of the software running on the same hardware.
+The initial comparison was against hand-written code, now I want to compare to NesC/TinyOS-based code, so I need to layer TinyOS on top of Moose, or vise versa, creating TinyMoose ;-)

 ## Getting started